serverlessguy/samples/iot-greengrass/README.md

 1. Publish any message to the topic "demo-greengrass/request".
 1. If everything worked, you should see a message in the "demo-greengrass/response" topic.

-!
-Everything installs and deploys successfully, core device remains health, but MQTT test does not return a response !
-!
-May be able to reference Lambda Alias arn vs. Version arn !

 ## Required for Dynamic Thing Groups

-- Configure IoT Fleet Indexing through the AWS CLI or Management Console.
+- Configure IoT Fleet Indexing through the AWS CLI or Management Console:
   - AWS CLI: `aws iot update-indexing-configuration --thing-indexing-configuration thingIndexingMode=REGISTRY_AND_SHADOW,thingConnectivityIndexingMode=STATUS`
   - AWS Management Console: AWS Iot > Settings > [Fleet indexing](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/settings/indexing)